 The symplectic eigenvalues \eqref{symplectic:frequencies} of the full Hamiltonian must be real.
-This implies that the coupling strength $g$ is limited by the critical coupling $g_\text{cr}$ through the equation $|g|\leq g_\text{cr}$, where $g_\text{cr}$ has the expression
+This implies that the coupling strength $g$ is limited by the critical coupling $g_\text{cr}$ through the equation $|g|\leq g_\text{cr}$, where $g_\text{cr}$ reads

 As expected, the expression for the critical coupling \eqref{critical:coupling} matches that for coupled harmonic oscillators in the ultrastrong regime without squeezing, i.e., $g_\text{cr}=\sqrt{\omega_\text{a}\,\omega_\text{b}}/2$ see \cite{Emary:Brandes:2003}.
 Therefore, when $\omega_\text{a}=\lambda_\text{a}$, $\omega_\text{b}=\lambda_\text{b}$, or both, there can be no coupling between the oscillators, that is, $g_\text{cr}=0$ and the constraint $|g|\leq g_\text{cr}$ implies $|g|=0$.
-Note that the fact that there exists such critical value is a consequence of Williamson's theorem.
-This theorem requires that the $2N\times2N$ symmetric or Hermitian matrix that one wishes to put in diagonal form be positive definite \cite{Williamson:1923}.
+Note that the existence of such critical value is a consequence of Williamson's theorem.
+In fact, the theorem requires that the $2N\times2N$ symmetric or Hermitian matrix that one wishes to put in diagonal form be positive definite \cite{Williamson:1923}.
 Clearly, when one of the symplectic eigenvalues becomes zero, it implies that the original matrix is not positive definite, and therefore it cannot be put in diagonal form through a symplectic transformation.
-Physically, this means that, once we reach the critical coupling, the system cannot be recast as a collection (two in our case) of uncoupled harmonic oscillators.
+Physically, this means that, once we reach the critical coupling, the system cannot be recast as a collection of (two in our case) uncoupled harmonic oscillators.

 We can further compute what happens close to the critical coupling $g_\text{cr}$.
 We set $g=g_\text{cr}(1-\epsilon)$, where $\epsilon$ can be positive or negative and $|\epsilon|\ll1$, and we obtain the perturbative expansion of the symplectic eigenvalues \eqref{symplectic:frequencies} to first order $\epsilon$.
 We have, focussing on $\omega_\textrm{a}\geq\omega_\textrm{b}$,